robocomp/grasping/components/README.md

 ```

 ## Data Collector
-`data_collector` folder contains the code for data collection and preparation from V-REP simulator for training data augmentation.
+`data_collector` folder contains the code for data collection and preparation from V-REP simulator for training and testing data augmentation.

 Refer to `data_collector/README.md` for more information about its usage.